This Instant Pot Stir Fry is a delicious, healthy option if you don’t have access to a stovetop – all you need is chicken, veggies and a simple sauce!

 Storing and reheating

-Stir fry is easy to make and is a great meal prep dish to have throughout the week.
-To store this dish, put each portion into an airtight meal prep container and place into the fridge.
-The stir fry will last in the refrigerator for 3-4 days.
-If you have extra stir fry sauce available, you can store it in a mason jar for up to two weeks for any future stir fry you’re planning on making!
+If you have some extra stir fry sauce, you can store it in a mason jar for up to 2 weeks for any future stir fry you’re planning on making!

-More Instant Pot Asian recipes
+More Asian-inspired Instant Pot recipes

 Meal prep tools for this recipe